-\item Extensive simulations validate the theoretical analysis and confirm the effectiveness of the proposed algorithms.
-The results demonstrate that both SIC‑DFT and SIC‑ESPRIT consistently outperform existing benchmark methods, achieving more than a $4$dB SINR improvement under the same CP-insufficient conditions.
-In particular, SIC-ESPRIT exhibits superior estimation accuracy, reducing both range and velocity root-mean-square-errors (RMSEs) by approximately one order of magnitude compared with competing schemes, approaching the performance of systems employing a sufficiently long CP.
-These findings verify that the proposed framework enables reliable and high-fidelity OFDM-ISAC sensing even when operating beyond the CP limit. \end{itemize}
+Extensive simulations are further provided to validate the theoretical analysis and to evaluate the proposed algorithms against representative benchmarks.
+The results demonstrate that both SIC-DFT and SIC-ESPRIT consistently outperform existing benchmark methods, achieving more than a $4$~dB SINR improvement under the same CP-insufficient conditions.
+In particular, SIC-ESPRIT reduces both range and velocity root-mean-square-errors (RMSEs) by approximately one order of magnitude compared with competing schemes, approaching the performance of systems employing a sufficiently long CP.

 \emph{Notation}: Boldface lowercase and uppercase letters denote vectors and matrices, respectively.
 The operators $(\cdot)^*$, $(\cdot)^T$, and $(\cdot)^H$ denote conjugate, transpose, and Hermitian transpose.
 The symbols $\otimes$, $\odot$, and $\|\cdot\|_F$ represent Kronecker product, Hadamard product, and Frobenius norm.
 The notation $\mathbb{E}\{\cdot\}$ denotes statistical expectation, $\mathcal{CN}(\mu, \sigma^2)$ represents complex Gaussian distribution, $\mathrm{diag}\{\cdot\}$ constructs a diagonal matrix from its vector argument, $\mathrm{vec}(\cdot)$ denotes vectorization, and $\mathbf{I}_N$ is the $N \times N$ identity matrix.
 We use $\jmath = \sqrt{-1}$ for the imaginary unit and $\triangleq$ for definitions.